tema1998/Blog/README.md

 # Blog Django application
-It is a blog application.
+It is a blog application

 Functions |
 -- |